-Water Resistive Barrier Performance -SomeMany FPIS products also serve as code-compliant water resistive barriers.
+Water Resistive Barrier Performance - Some FPIS products also serve as code-compliant water resistive barriers.
 In general, a code evaluation report by an approved agency and approval of the local building official are pre-requisites for this application.
 Consult the FPIS manufacturer for relevant data for code acceptance.
 Also, use of FPIS as a water resistive barrier generally entails strict adherence to installation details addressing flashing and sealing of joints and penetrations.
-For additional information on this application of FPIS WRB systems, refer to https://www.continuousinsulation.org/WRB.